oracle/python-oracledb/doc/src/user_guide/appendix_b.rst

   is used, then this behavior will not be an issue.
 With this new default value, any immediate :meth:`ConnectionPool.acquire()` calls will wait for the connections to be created by the daemon thread.
-This improves application start up time when compared to the python-oracledb Thick mode, where :func:`oracledb.create_pool()` will not return control to the application until all ``pool.min`` connections have been created.
+This improves application start up time when compared to python-oracledb Thick mode, where :func:`oracledb.create_pool()` will not return control to the application until all ``pool.min`` connections have been created.

   If the old default value ``POOL_GETMODE_NOWAIT`` is required, then the application could check if :attr:`ConnectionPool.opened` has reached :attr:`ConnectionPool.min` and then continue with application start up.

 * In python-oracledb Thick mode, when you close a connection pool with the parameter ``force=True``, the underlying Oracle Client libraries wait for the